Endemol: History

+In October 2001, Endemol expanded its Latinamerican production services into Mexico by teaming with Mexican telecommunications & broadcasting company Televisa to jointly establish Endemol's Mexican production arm based in Mexico City that can produce Mexican adaptations of Endemol's programming entitled Endemol Mexico, with Pedro Torries had been named as general manager of Endemol's newly formed Mexican production arm Endemol Mexico.

 On 30 September 2003, Endemol announced that they had acquired a 51% majority stake in New York-based American reality independent production company True Entertainment with the company continued to be operated and placed with Endemol's US division with the latter expanding their international operations.

 On 8 December 2006, Endemol announced that they would reacquire their French division Endemol France from their former parent Telefonica.
 By 9 January 2007, the Dutch-based European entertainment company had made a deal with their former parent company Telefonica to buy back their French outfit which would become a division of the reunited Dutch-based entertainment giant.

 On 14 May 2007 the remaining 75% of Endemol shares were bought by a consortium, Edam Acquisition, led by Mediaset, the company controlled by Silvio Berlusconi's family, and including the investment company Cyrte, in which the original co-founder John de Mol has shares.
 The consortium announced on 6 August 2007 that it now owned 99.54% of Endemol shares, after an offer to buy the remaining shares went through on 3 August 2007; it asked the Euronext bourse for a delisting of Endemol.

 In December 2009, Endemol announced that their German division Endemol Germany had entered drama production by launching a joint-venture with Germany's Wiedemann & Berg Film being named Wiedemann & Berg Television with W&B Film founders Quirin Berg and Max Wiedemann overseeing the management and will focus on scripted television series.

 It was reported in 2010 that the company was $3 billion in debt.
 Then in 2011, it was reported that the debt had grown to $4.1 billion.

 On 9 August 2010, Endemol announced that they acquired a majority stake in Los Angeles-based American reality production company Authentic Entertainment expanding their operations in the USA.